kckecheng/pushgateway_pusher/README.rst

 ------

 - The pattern to extract fields should follow `go regexp syntax <https://pkg.go.dev/regexp/syntax>`_
 - This tool depends on line buffering.
-If a program (such as iperf3) does not use line buffering, this tool won' work.
-The workaround on Linux is chaning the buffer options with **stdbuf** as below:
+If a program (such as iperf3) does not use line buffering, this tool won't work.
+The workaround on Linux is changing the buffer options with **stdbuf** as below (I have no idea on how to achieve the same effect on Windows:():

   ::